9999years/new.becca.ooo/README.md

    [Noto], every device comes with a beautiful (or at least adequate in Noto’s case) sans-serif in a plethora of weights and styles at *zero cost* to you.
    Utilise them!
-3. Centralize my contact and personal information.
+3. Centralize my contact and personal information

 I’m pretty proud that [becca.ooo] loads in three requests at 4.1 KB, which is about 1/500th the size and 3/100ths the requests of [the average page] (in